Student Conduct Policies and Procedures

 The Office of Student Affairs shall maintain the following records pertaining to each disciplinary case:

 All case records and materials pertaining to a student conduct proceeding shall be kept secure away from public view.
-Except where confidentiality is further restricted by law, access to such case records or materials shall be limited to the student conduct entity hearing the original or appellate case, the accused student, and Administrative Officers of the University having direct involvement with the case.
+Except where confidentiality is further restricted by law, access to such case records or materials shall be limited to the accused student, and Administrative Officers of the University having direct involvement with the case.
 Access to student conduct case records by anyone other than those expressly named shall be by written authorization of the student in whose name the file is kept.
-Case records shall be destroyed 7 (seven) years after the date of the last incident which the student was found responsible for, but not before the student graduates from the University.
-In cases involving University Dismissal, University Suspension, or permanent University Trespass the notice will become a permanent record.
+Case records shall be destroyed 7 (seven) years after the date of the last incident for which the student was found responsible, but not before the student graduates from the University.
+In cases involving University Dismissal, University Suspension or permanent University Trespass the notice will become a permanent record.

 Dismissal is a permanent separation from the University.
 It is the most severe penalty that can be assessed by the University.
 The student is not eligible for readmission.

 Suspension prohibits the student from registering for classes or from attending the University while the suspension is in effect.
-Suspension shall remain in effect for a specified period of time, not to exceed two (II) calendar years from the time of a decision by a student conduct entity.
+Suspension shall remain in effect for a specified period of time, not to exceed two calendar years from the time of a decision by a student conduct entity.
 At the end of the specified period and after all sanctions have been complete the student may apply for re-enrollment using the Readmission Application found at http://www.umassd.edu/registrar/forms/.
 There is a readmission fee.
 It is important to note that readmission to the University does not guarantee that a student will be readmitted to the major of choice.
 Those decisions are made by the department chair.

-Jeopardy shall be imposed for time periods similar to that for suspension.
-During this period a student found responsible of a rule violation by the student code of conduct proceeding may be subject to immediate Interim Suspension from the University.
-A student under the sanction of Jeopardy shall not represent the University as an official delegate, representative including participation in a Study Abroad program, athlete, or as a holder of office or committee chair in University groups of any kind.
+Deferred Suspension shall be imposed for time periods similar to that for suspension.
+During this period a student found responsible of a violation by the student code of conduct proceeding may be subject to immediate Interim Suspension from the University.
+A student under the sanction of Deferred Suspension shall not represent the University as an official delegate, representative including participation in a Study Abroad program, athlete, or as a holder of office or committee chair in University groups of any kind.

 Disciplinary Probation is a conditional continuance of registration at the University.
-It is a period when actions of the student are subject to particular scrutiny and when conduct violations will cause student conduct entities to consider current violations within the context of and with prejudice based on past violations.
+It is a period when actions of the student are subject to particular scrutiny and when code of conduct violations will cause student conduct entities to consider current violations within the context of and with prejudice based on past violations.
 Previous violations shall not be considered in the determination of responsible for any new violation, but shall be considered in determining a sanction after responsibility has been established.
 Further misconduct during each probationary period may result in Suspension or Dismissal.
 At the discretion of the student conduct entity imposing probation, a student on Disciplinary Probation may lose the right to represent the University as an official delegate, representative including in a Study Abroad program, athlete, or as a holder of office or committee chair in University student groups of any kind.
 Probation shall be imposed for time periods similar to that for Suspension.
-Probation may be imposed together with such lesser sanctions as may be deemed appropriate
+Probation may be imposed together with lesser sanctions as may be deemed appropriate

 Work Requirement permits a student conduct entity to recommend and specify certain work requirements or duty obligations when such assignments are related to the offense, serve to correct the result of the offense, or compensate in some relevant way the offended party(s).
-Work Requirement may accompany another sanction herein described.
+Work Requirement may accompany another sanction.

 Restitution is action taken by a student conduct entity requiring a student to make compensation for loss, damage, or injury the student may have caused.
-Restitution may accompany another sanction herein described.
+Restitution may accompany another sanction.

-Administrative Reassignment within Housing and Residential Life to another room or apartment.
+Administrative Reassignment within Housing and Residential Education to another room or apartment.